Skip to main content

 You can do a foundation degree, higher national diploma, or degree in a related subject like:

-• sound and live event production
+• sound engineering and music production

 Entry requirements